MatiasRodriguez-27/game-library-console-pseint/README.md

 ## ▶️ How to Run

-1. Open the project in PSeInt or a C compiler
+1. Open the project in PSeInt compiler
 2. Select the desired program/game
 3. Run the file and follow the console instructions